T

 Local etiquette

-• Bargaining is expected in markets and with street vendors, but do so respectfully and with a smile.
+• Bargaining is common in markets and for street food; approach with a friendly attitude.

 Plan the rest of your Zanzibar trip